-Brendan, can you tell the Center for Financial Professionals about yourself and your experience in the accounting and IFRS 9 field?
+- Chris, can you tell the Center for Financial Professionals about yourself and your current role?

-4. What are your main concerns post 2018 IFRS 9 implementation?
+- What are the main challenges that you foresee post full 2018 implementation?

 There will be a number of challenges once IFRS 9 is fully implemented globally.